Kussil/Financial_Sentiment_LLM/07_User_Interface/README.md

 ## Directory Contents
 - **app_demo.py**
+- **streamlit_io_app.py**

+The app_demo.py is the locally run app which can be launch via your local terminal.
+The streamlit_io_app.py is the versions of the app that has been loaded to the Azure environment.

 ## Running the Application
 To run the Streamlit application, execute the following command in your terminal: